-Attendance rules apply to all field trips.
+Attendance rules, the Student Code of Conduct, and the Search and Seizure policy apply to all field trips.

 Students in 7th and 8th grades have the opportunity to go on an outing during the school year as a reward for good behavior.
 We consider this a privilege for those who go.
 Therefore, only those students who meet the guidelines below may participate in this activity.